truenas/documentation/content/References/dRAIDprimer.md

 dRAID uses an array of predetermined permutation maps to determine where data, parity, and spare capacity reside across the pool.
 This ensures that during resilvers, all IO (reads and writes) distribute evenly across all disks, reducing the load on any one disk.

-Because a permutation map automatically selects during pool creation, **distributed spares cannot be added after pool creation**.
+Because a permutation map automatically selects during pool creation, distributed spares cannot be added after pool creation.
 If adding spares after pool creation is a critical requirement, create the pool using a raidz layout.

 #### Distributed hot spare